jendatx/RealRelevantReviews/brad_nott_files/README.md

 * 32 GB RAM
 * GeForce GTX 1070 ti (8 GB RAM)

+## File Creation
 The files in this directory were generated in a separate folder structure than the main repo.
 You will see references in the notebooks of where I stored, loaded, named, etc. various subsets of the main train/dev/test splits of the dataset.
 If you want to recreate what I have done, the best way to begin is:

-1. Download the json train/dev/test splits of the original data set
+1. Download the json train/dev/test splits of the original data set; wherever you see my directories in the code, change them to the file path(s) on your machine.
-2. Load teh training set json file with `cluster_label_train.ipynb`
+2. Load the training set json file with `cluster_label_train.ipynb`
 3. Complete all cells until you get to the one where you pickle `train_hvar_list`
 4. Complete all steps in `cleanup_book_cutoffs.ipynb`
 5. Load the `cluster_label_dev` and `cluster_label_test` notebooks and complete all cells until you pickle off `dev_hvar_list` and `test_hvar_list`